Introduction to graph theory and basic algorithms: 2-connectivity

 \begin{lm} Graphs of platonic solids are Hamiltonian. \end{lm} \begin{proof} The proof is in figure~\ref{fig:ham}. \end{proof}

 Let's introduce several sufficient conditions of Hamiltonian graphs:

 \begin{thm}[Ore] Let's $\|V(G)\| = n$, then

 \end{thm} \begin{proof} Let's assume the contrary: there exists not Hamiltonian graph $G$ that is satisfied the condition.
 By the adding edges to the graph $G$ one can obtain a Hamiltonian graph.
 Let $G'$ be the boundary case: $G'$ is not Hamiltonian graph and $G'\bigcup (u,v)$ --- Hamiltonian.
 The condition of this theorem also holds for the graph $G'$, and the edge $(u,v)$ is the edge of Hamiltonian cycle in $G'\bigcup (u,v)$ (otherwise $G'$ is Hamiltonian).
-Let $w_n$ is the next vertex for $w$ by the Hamiltonian cycle.
+Let $w_n$ be the next vertex for $w$ by the Hamiltonian cycle (for some orientation of the cycle).
 Let $V'\sub V(G')$ be the set of vertices $w\in V'$ such that $(v, w)$ is an edge in $G'$ and $U'\sub V(G')$ be the set of vertices $w\in U'$ such that $(u, w_n)$ is an edge in $G'$.

 Thus there exists a vertex $w$ such that the edges $(v,w)$ and $(u, w_n)$ are in the graph $G$.
 This holds contradiction, see figure~\ref{fig:hamc}.

 \end{proof}

 \NB This theorem has been proved for undirected graphs but it can be proved also for directed case in the same way.